Pulao is a flavor-rich aromatic traditional Indian rice dish. The dish includes a variety of fresh veggies and is consumed throughout the world.

 - Use aged rice.

-- Do not add too much mace or nutmeg or the Pulao will become bitter.
+- Do not add too much mace or nutmeg; the Pulao will become bitter.

-If the veggies are frozen, then use 1.5 cup.
+- If the veggies are frozen, then use 1.5 cups.

 Serve with curd or Raita.
 Raita is a side dish made by mixing veggies with curd.